-Applicants must include costs in the budget to attend post-award training during the first year of project implementation, which is held in each region.
-The Alaska Regional, meeting is usually held in Anchorage.
-The Pacific Regional meeting is usually held in Honolulu.
-The Western Regional meeting is usually held in Phoenix.
-The Eastern Regional meeting is usually Washington, DC.
-Post Award Training is designed to provide newly awarded ANA grantees with information on how to effectively administer, manage, track, and report their ANA-funded projects.
+Applicants must include costs in the budget to attend Post-Award Training during the first year of project implementation.
+Post-Award Training is designed to provide newly awarded ANA grantees with information on how to effectively administer, manage, track, and report their ANA-funded projects.
+ANA will conduct a national language Post-Award Training and networking opportunity for all new Native Language grantees.
+This meeting will be held in a centralized location within the contiguous 48 states, which is usually Phoenix, Arizona.
 This is a mandatory training for the project director and financial administrator to attend in the first budget period.